getgauge/taiko/docs/api.md

 ## goto

 Opens the specified URL in the browser's tab.
+Adds `http` protocol to the url if not present.

 **Parameters**